-All foods and beverages in elementary school and middle school must be non-carbonated and caffeine-free, with the exception of trace amounts of naturally-occurring caffeine substances (e.g. chocolate milk).
+All foods and beverages in elementary school and middle school must be non-carbonated and caffeine-free, with the exception of trace amounts of naturally-occurring caffeine substances (e.g., chocolate milk).

-It is recommended that no caffeine be allowed, however, caffeine is permitted at the high school level at the discretion of the school district.
+It is recommended that no caffeine be allowed, however, caffeine is permitted in those high schools that do not have elementary/middle school students in the same buildings and at the discretion of the Principal.